AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 ![The monitoring dashboard with the failure filter selected.](../../../../images/tutorials/create/analytics/clear-filter.png)

-The interface updates to a list of individual batches, including their respective metrics.
+The interface updates to a list of individual batches, including information on their respective metrics.

 ![The legacy monitoring page for batch data.](../../../../images/tutorials/create/analytics/batch-end-to-end.png)